badonj001/IoT-Connector/README.md

 11.) to refresh a page, swipe right and select the link for taht page again.

+12.)
+If you make any cool changes or upgrades I would apprecite it if yo let me know so I can also enjoy them, :).

+13.)
+I am not an expert Android Developer.
+If something is broken and yo can fix it, then please do so.

 This is just a simple full screen app and was desiged for connecting to ESP32 webserver devices, OctoPrint ports, and other IoT projects.